uqlibrary/technology-training/Python/python_intro.md

 3 * myList
 ```

-Another important data type is `bool`  for "boolean".
-Booleans are often are the result of checking for a condition.
+Another important data type is `bool`, for "boolean".
+Booleans often are the result of checking for a condition, and can only be one of two values: `True` or `False`.
 For example:

 ```python
 1 == 1